IntrepidPig/Missile-Defense/README.md

 Controls:
 =========

-Use the arrow keys to move left and right.
+Use the arrow keys to move left and right.<br/>
-Use the spacebar to shoot straight ahead.
+Use the spacebar to shoot straight ahead.<br/>

 Plans:
 ======